Adarsh-Pixel/terraform-basics/README.md

 All the databases, needs the subnet, vpc and other information from the network.
 Let's record the output.
 So that the DB module can access it.
 ---

+# Provisioners in Terraform

+---
+Provisioners help us to do tasks on the TOP of the created Infra or on the top of the Infra where your terraform scripts are running.
+---

+### There are 4 types of provisioners available in Terraform

+1) File Provisioner          [ to copy the files to the provisioned infrastructure ]
+2) Connection Provisioner    [ to establish connectino or authentication to the established infrastructure ]
+3) Remote Provisioner        [ to execute tasks on the top of the new provisioned infrastructure ]
+4) Local provisioner         [ to execute tasks on the top of the server where you're running the terraform ]